vijeeshr/quickretro/docs/docs/guide/configurations.md

 The application's default behaviour can be altered with configuration settings.
 This document provides a quick overview about it.

 ## Auto-Delete Duration
-By default, data is deleted within 2 hours in Redis.
+By default, data is deleted within 2 days in Redis.
 This can be updated by making the below changes.\
 In the <code>src/config.toml</code> file, update the value for <code>auto_delete_duration</code>

 ```toml{5}